yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/14-model-relationships/README.md

 #### Many to Many
-Many Foo modles that can each have relationships to many Bar Models. a web app examples includes every user having a relation ship with many friends and each of those users have relationships with a many different freinds.
+Many Foo modles that can each have relationships to many Bar Models.
+A web app examples includes every user having a relation ship with many friends and each of those users have relationships with a many different freinds.

+Some databases (including mongodd) do not nativly support models having many to many relationships, but many to many can still be created through the use of a second model.

 ###### Using One Model
 ```